jlangch/venice/doc/readme/start.md

 ### 3. Start a Venice REPL (Read-Eval-Print Loop)

-Open a terminal an start the REPL with `java -jar venice-1.7.8.jar -colors`
+Open a terminal and start a REPL with `java -jar venice-1.7.8.jar -colors`

 ```text
 venice> (+ 1 1)